-June 2013, Drew University’s Center on Religion, Culture and Conflict will host its first Drew Institute on Religion and Conflict Resolution thanks to a $300,000 grant from the Carnegie Corporation of New York.
+In June and July 2013, Drew University’s Center on Religion, Culture and Conflict hosted the first Drew Institute on Religion and Conflict Resolution thanks to a $300,000 grant from the Carnegie Corporation of New York.

-The initial Drew Institute on Religion and Conflict Resolution will run from June 8, 2013 through July 5, 2013.
-The Drew Institute will focus on training Christian, Jewish, and Muslim religious leaders (both male and female, and both clergy and lay leaders) from Egypt, Indonesia, Israel, Pakistan, and Nigeria.
+The initial Drew Institute on Religion and Conflict Resolution ran from June 8, 2013 through July 5, 2013.
+The Drew Institute focused on training Christian, Jewish, and Muslim religious leaders (both male and female, and both clergy and lay leaders) from Egypt, Indonesia, Israel, Pakistan, and Nigeria.

-These countries have been selected because of both their significance as recurring centers of inter- and intra-communal religious conflict, and because they possess religious leaders with important experience in the field of conflict resolution.
+These countries were selected because their significance as recurring centers of inter- and intra-communal religious conflict, and because they possess religious leaders with important experience in the field of conflict resolution.
 The Drew CRCC is working closely with local partners in each of these countries to both identify participants and to plan the structure and content of the institutes.
 Learn about our international partners…

 The Carnegie Corporation grant provides partial support for a three-year pilot of the Drew Summer Institutes.
 By the end of the three-year pilot phase of these institutes, we hope to have trained 18 emerging religious leaders from each country and to have established a vibrant global network of young religious peacemakers.
 The Center currently seeks to secure an additional $150,000 from other foundations to fully fund this initiative for the initial three-year pilot phase of this innovative project.